FranPriet0/FranPriet0/README.md

 - 👋 Hi, I’m @FranPriet0
-- 👀 I’m interested in become a good programer c:
+- 👀 I’m interested in become a good programer
 - 🌱 I’m currently learning front end
 - 💞️ I’m looking to collaborate on any project about front end
-- 😄 Pronouns: he/him
 - ⚡ Fun fact: i’m from Arg what is economy?

 <!---